 Next along on the Ao Tapao road, meanwhile, the island’s administration centre perches up on the hill, with the huge Koh Kood sign in front.
 Over the way, one of Koh Kood’s rare ATMs is next door to the cheap food court area of Pangya Kitchen.

-Northern End – Ao Tapao Beach
+Northern End, On the Beach – Ao Tapao Beach

 At the crossroads just past the petrol station, a left turn takes you down to the northern end of Ao Tapao Beach itself.